 Be Smart About Watering

-For organic lawn care to work, you’ve got to do certain tasks at certain times, and that includes watering.
+For eco-friendly lawn care to work, you’ve got to do certain tasks at certain times, and that includes watering.
 Briggs and Stratton, maker of power lawn tools, notes you should only water early in the day, preferably before 9 a.m.
 Start with a target of just one inch (2.5 cm) per week, but make adjustments depending on your area’s rainfall.

 These clever yard tool hacks will make your life so much easier!

 Fertilize with Compost

 Go for a natural fertilizer—compost!
 “Compost is about as natural as you can get.
 It enhances soil by aiding the growth of useful microbes, neutralizing soil pH and supplying nutrients such as nitrogen and phosphorus,” according to True Value.
 “When the pile has a dark brown, moist and earthy consistency and smell, it is ready for use.
 The compost particles should be fine or small and grainy in order to be spread on your lawn.”